The Resolution Property via Azumaya Algebras: Introduction

-Let $f: X \to Y$ be a qcqs morphism of algebraic stacks.
-We say $f$ has the resolution property if there exists a universally $f$-generating family of finitely-presented locally free $\mathcal{O}_X$-modules $\{V_i \}_{i \in I}$.
-Let $X$ be a qcqs algebraic stack, we say that $X$ has the resolution property if there exists a generating family of finitely-presented locally free $\mathcal{O}_X$-modules $\{V_i\}_{i \in I}$.
+\begin{definition} Let $f: X \to Y$ be a qcqs morphism of algebraic stacks.
+We say $f$ has the \emph{resolution property} if there exists a universally $f$-generating family of finitely-presented locally free $\mathcal{O}_X$-modules $\{V_i \}_{i \in I}$.
+We say that $X$ has the \emph{resolution property} if there exists a generating family of finitely-presented locally free $\mathcal{O}_X$-modules $\{V_i\}_{i \in I}$.